 According to the receivers, they have realized over GHC 400million through their Tvangssalg and recovery efforts.

 The creditor base of the two banks includes the Bank of Ghana, depositors, Development Finance Institutions, employees and trade suppliers of the two banks.
+You can click here now to get financial help on your pay day loan.

 The receivers say they have made a request for creditors to submit their claims and proofs of debt for validation.